Egypt–Israel peace treaty: Normalization

 The normalization of relations between Israel and Egypt went into effect in January 1980.
 Ambassadors were exchanged in February.
 The boycott laws were repealed by Egypt's parliament the same month, and some trade began to develop, albeit less than Israel had hoped for.
 In March 1980 regular airline flights were inaugurated.
 Egypt also began supplying Israel with crude oil.

 Demilitarization of Sinai

-On 18 May 1981, the President of the UN Security Council indicated that the United Nations would be unable to provide an observation force, due to the threat of a veto of the motion by the Soviet Union.
+On 18 May 1981, the President of the United Nations Security Council indicated that the UN would be unable to provide an observation force, due to the threat of a veto of the motion by the Soviet Union.
 As a result of the impasse, Egypt, Israel and the United States opened negotiations to set up a peacekeeping organization outside the framework of the UN.
 On 3 August 1981, the Protocol to the Treaty of Peace was signed, establishing the Multinational Force and Observers (MFO).
 This observation force monitors both parties to ensure compliance with the treaty.